 It’s absolutely impossible in keeping mosquitoes away from invading an outdoor area.
-However, you can decrease the chances that mosquitoes will breed in your backyard.
+However, you can reduce the chances that mosquitoes will breed in your backyard.

-In order to remove mosquitoes from your property, you should know more about their breeding cycles and habitants to know how to act against them.
+In order to remove mosquitoes from your property, you should know more about their breeding cycles and habitats to know how to act against them.

 It’s well-known that a female mosquito has to mate with a male mosquito before laying any eggs.
 After the mating process the female mosquito will look for the ideal location to lay her eggs: at the water surface or along the water edge.

 But, let’s go back to your backyard and see mosquitoes perfect breeding locations?

 Even a small amount of stagnant water is perfect for female mosquito to lay her eggs.
 Given this reason you have to remove any stagnant water out of your property to reduce drastically the number of mosquitoes from your property.

 But, let’s see some other methods in getting rid of mosquitoes from your backyard

 1. Get Rid Of Any Source Of Stagnant Water

 Check every toy, planters and pots, tarps, tires, open trash cans or buckets, bird houses, and other things that may hold water after the rain.

 2. DIY Garlic Solution